-If you want to learn more about the HBCU colleges, you’re at the right spot; we’ve compiled a list of all the accredited Black colleges and the states where they are located.
-Let’s start with the basics and explain what HBCUs are and what that acronym means before we move on.
+If you want to learn more about the HBCUs, you’re at the right spot; we’ve compiled the HBCU colleges list of all the accredited Black colleges and the states where they are located.
+Let’s start with the basics and explain what Historically Black Colleges and Universities are and what that acronym means before we move on.

 What is an HBCU?